 2. Southern Spain has the best climate

-Southern Spain has mild winters and a summer that lasts from May until the end of November.
-In fact, it is quite common to see people sitting at outdoor cafes over the Christmas Holidays.
+Not only does Andalusia have mild winters, its pleasant summertime climate lasts from May until the end of November.
+In fact, it is quite common to see people sitting at outdoor cafes over the Christmas holidays.

 Costa del Sol has an average of 320 days of sunshine a year and some of the hottest temperatures in Europe, so you can almost always get your daily dose of vitamin D. The Mediterranean supplies a pleasant, aromatic breeze all year round, even in in July and August when the sun is at its peak.

 3. The beaches are world-class.

 Lounging on the beaches is one of the best things to do in southern Spain.
 With dozens of “Blue Flagged” beaches, the Costa del Sol has a beach for every taste.
 Every one boasts clear, clean water and immaculately kept fine sand.

 You’ll find 161 kilometers of sun-kissed Mediterranean coastline, stretching all the way from Manilva in the south to Nerja in the north.
 Lifeguards are on duty at all public beaches, so this is a particularly family friendly destination.